uibcdf/MolInterrogator/README.md

 -

-TargetInterrogator is the python wrapper or platform to get information of a given target from databases and servers.
+MolInterrogator is the python wrapper or platform to get information of a given target from databases and servers.
 This information should be realted with:

 - Set of reported compounds: IC50, Binding affinity, etc.